Crotalus cerastes: Venom

-These snakes are venomous, but possess a weaker venom than many other rattlesnakes.
-This, together with the smaller size of their venom glands, makes them less dangerous than their larger relatives.
-Regardless, any rattlesnake bite can be fatal and should be taken seriously and medical attention sought immediately.
+Crotalus cerastes is venomous, but possesses a weaker venom than many other rattlesnakes.
+This, together with the smaller size of its venom glands, makes it less dangerous than its larger relatives.
+Regardless, any rattlesnake bite can be fatal, should be taken seriously, and medical attention sought immediately.

 Norris (2004) lists these venom yields: 33 mg average and 63 mg maximum (Klauber, 1956), and 30 mg average and 80 mg maximum (Glenn & Straight, 1982).
 Brown (1973) gives a venom yield of 33 mg (Klauber, 1956) and values for mice of 2.6 mg/kg IV, 3.0, 4.0, 2.3 mg/kg IP and 5.5 mg/kg SC for toxicity.
 With these figures, Brown calculated that the LD_{50} for an adult human being weighing 70 kg would be 385 mg (SC).

 Envenomation can cause pain, swelling, hemorrhagic bleb formation, and ecchymosis (i.e., bruising).
 Swelling, while not particularly severe, occasionally may involve entire limbs and the trunk.
 Envenomation's systemic symptoms include nausea, dizziness, chills, coagulopathy (blood disorders), and shock.
 Klauber (1997) includes an account of a man who had been bitten on the first joint of the index finger of the right hand, with only a single fang penetrating.
 Although the bite was described as no more painful than a pin prick, a doctor was seen within about 25 minutes, and 10 cm^{3} of antivenin were administered.
 Within 2.5 hours, his entire arm was swollen and the pain was severe, "as if the arm were soaked in a bucket of boiling oil."

 Ovine-derived antivenom, CroFab, for North American pit viper envenomation, has been widely available since 2001.
 Consultation with a local expert or regional poison control center should be obtained before administering antivenom.
 The previous antivenin (ACP) is no longer manufactured.

-Extra
+In popular culture

-The Sidewinder was the inspiration for the AIM-9 Sidewinder's name, as both use infrared emanations to track their target.
+The sidewinder was the inspiration for the AIM-9 Sidewinder's name, as both use infrared emanations to track their target.